-Cockroaches have a big impact on human health in the Greensboro area, but when cockroaches cause sickness, residents often don't realize it.
+Cockroaches in the Greensboro area have a big impact on human health, but when cockroaches cause sickness, residents often don't realize it.
 There are many things that can cause you to have flu-like symptoms - not the least of which is the actual flu.

 Today, we're going to discuss the somewhat delicate topic of roach-related illness.
 Please don't think our goal is to scare you.
 We want you to be informed so that you can make the best decisions for your health and the health of your family.
 At the end, we'll give you some DIY tips and a brief reason why you'll benefit from having Go-Forth Pest Control handle cockroach control for you.